irenebustos/shelter_addoption_days_ML_prediction/README.md

    ```bash
     pip install -r requirements.txt
    ```
+4. Install the pip environment. for that pipenv is needed pip install pipenv

+5. pipenv install

+6. activate the environment
+pipenv shell

 ## Steps to create the docker container and run the service
 1. create docker container using puthon 3.11-slim: